RoyiNamir/SimplePostVariableParameterBindingExtended/README.md

 SimplePostVariableParameterBindingExtended
 ==========================================

-Why do I need it ?
+Why do we need it?

 Consider this code :

     [HttpPost]
-    [AllowAnonymous]
-    [ActionName("Login")]
+	[MultiParameterSupport]
     public HttpResponseMessage Login(int MasterEntity, string username, string password, string userAgent) {
-      //...
+		//...logics...
     }

 This method gets its parameters from the body via POST.

 In WebAPI you can't(!) get (nativly) multiple form parameters  via `[frombody]`.
 Rick started doing it : http://weblog.west-wind.com/posts/2012/Sep/11/Passing-multiple-simple-POST-Values-to-ASPNET-Web-API

 But it didn't support nullables types.
 So you couldn't do :

     public HttpResponseMessage Login(int?
 MyInt,int A)
     {
-    //...
+		//...logics...
     }

-Also ,  it didn't support a situation where a person  sends JSON. there was no code for this situation :
+Also, it didn't support a situation where a person sends JSON. there was no code for this situation:

     // only read if there's content and it's form data if (contentType == null || contentType.MediaType != "application/x-www-form-urlencoded")